emacs-lsp/dap-mode/docs/page/features.md

 DAP supports `launch.json` files out of the box, and there is nothing that needs to be enabled.
-All that needs to be done is to add a `launch.json` file at the project root and to run `dap-debug`.
+All that needs to be done is to add a `launch.json` file at the project root or the `.vscode` directory within the project root and to run `dap-debug`.
 All configurations stored in the `launch.json` will automatically show up in the selection. `launch.json` files in DAP are just like in VSCode and even support variables.
 See: